marushkevych/tandem-client/README.md

 > TCP listener, provides message decoding and encoding using proprietary binary protocol.

 > Request processor function is injected into server to handle requests: ```listener.createServer(processor)``` Processor function will be called with decoded request String and expected to return the response String or response Promise.
+If no response should be sent, just return nothing or resolve promise with no value.

 > Also a Client is provided for testing and simulation.